poncem91/cs50-similarities/README.md

 # CS50 - Similarities
-My work for CS50's Similarities assignment.
+My work for HarvardX CS50's Similarities assignment.

 A program that parses text files and highlights similarities across files.
 Program can find whole line similarities, whole sentence similarities, or similarities in substrings of a specified length.